Battle of Keren: 15–27 March

 The sappers and miners laboured on the road while the battles on the Sanchil and Dologorodoc features continued.
 By midday on 26 March, they had repaired the road through the gorge.
 In the early hours of 27 March, the British artillery turned onto Zeban and Falstoh.
 The 29th Brigade passed through the 9th Indian Brigade to attack at 04:30 but found the defenders had withdrawn and were able to occupy Falestoh Ridge and the two Zeban summits unopposed.
 The Italian position was untenable and by first light the Royal Air Force (RAF) was reporting their withdrawal along the road from Keren to Asmara.
-The defenders on the Sanchil ridge were less fortunate and the Savoia Grenadiers and Bersaglieri were cut off and with no option but surrender.
+The defenders on the Sanchil ridge were less fortunate and the Savoia Grenadiers and Bersaglieri were cut off and left with no option but surrender.
 Fletcher Force was in Keren by 10:30 and was then sent in pursuit along the Asmara road.

 Aftermath

 Analysis

 From 27 March 1941, the route to Asmara and Massawa was open and Wavell was able to order the 4th Indian Division move to Port Sudan for transport back to Egypt.
 On 11 April, the US President, Franklin D. Roosevelt, rescinded the status of the Red Sea as a combat zone under the Neutrality Acts, freeing US merchant ships to use the route to carry supplies to the Middle East.